griendt/klaverjassen/.github/ISSUE_TEMPLATE/feature-request.md

+---
+name: Feature Request
+about: Propose an enhancement
+title: ''
+labels: ''
+assignees: ''

+---

 ## Checklist
 <!-- Please verify the following before submitting an issue. -->
 - [ ] Specify the version.
 Check if a newer version is available that has your feature.